 This is not rocket science but it is more than a five minute conversation.
 It helps people to change in ways most thought would be too hard or even impossible.
 Our thinking habits started to change through this deeper understanding of how we experience life through the three principles, which is a more powerful way to change than will power.
 For us, stubborn habits of judgement and criticism got revealed and began to fall away.
 Repetitive, habitual thought is often revealed and falls away.
 It is so meaningful to experience these sort of changes in yourself, to lose thinking patterns that were interfering with treating loved ones well.
 To naturally be less reactive and to honestly be more compassionate and loving.
 Creativity comes more easily too, and all these things come about not from active doing on our part.
 As we become more aligned with the innate logic of how our experience works the deeper feelings of life such as compassion, gratitude, love, joy and forgiveness logically replace more shallow feelings.

-Over the last 12 years we have been discovering ways to teach and share this paradigm of wisdom so it is as practical for others as it has been for us.
+Since 2006, we have been discovering ways to teach and share this paradigm of wisdom so it is as practical for others as it has been for us.
 The Three Principles Paradigm provides a practical teaching that anyone can comprehend that reveals a more insightful and wiser way to go forward.

 Keith is a Clinical Psychologist and Three Principles educator, trainer and consultant.
 He has been working with professionals, organizations, individuals, couples and families for over 40 years helping them to see a deeper order of psychological functioning that allows them to navigate a better experience of life.